richardcrabbe/mapping-aussie-weeds/MappingBitoubush@BirdiesBeachNSW.md

 Stacker Overflow

 ## **Mapping bitoubush**
-In this section, the data sets required for the project are loaded up into the GEE Code Editor The data sets include:
+In this section, the data sets required for the project are loaded up into the Code Editor The data sets include:
 - SkySat satellite imagery for the main analysis
 - UAV imagery over the study area to retrieve the study area (*aka* region of interest-ROI)